 Deciding to learn to play the piano and become a pianist means consciously diving into several centuries of musical history.

-Developed around the 18th century, and evolved from the clavichord and the dulcimer, the piano has since been mastered by Bach, Debussy, Beethoven, Mozart, Vivaldi, Stevie Wonder, Ray Charles, and Chick Corea.
+Developed around the 18th century and evolved from the clavichord and the dulcimer, the piano has become one of the world’s favourite and most recognisable musical instruments.

-Perseverance, patience, self-correction…
+Perseverance, patience, self-correction and self-improvement…

 Discover also 10 reasons why you should play the piano…

 Making mistakes when you’re learning to play the piano is normal.

 Making mistakes is a natural part of life and a natural part of learning to play the piano.
 Though maxims specifically related to piano playing are scant, there are hundreds of adages that address the virtue of failure:

 Fortunately, mistakes in piano playing cost you little – you won’t lose your livelihood or your life if you repeatedly play in the wrong key when learning a new piece, unlike if you were to, say, repeatedly make bad investments.